Practice Profile

 Esther has a keen interest in public law, and regularly acts for and advises clients on a range of public law issues which arise in conjunction with public authority decision-making in all areas of specialism within Chambers.
 For example, she has successfully challenged and defended public authority decision-making in legal proceedings concerning the adequacy of consultation the duty to give reasons, the public sector equality duty and procedural fairness more generally.
 Esther is often instructed to advise on and draft requests for information under the Freedom of Information Act 2000 or the Environmental Information Regulations 2004.
 She has also advised on matters relating to devolution and the devolved nations, such as the Welsh Language (Wales) Measure 2011 and planning policy in Wales.
 Her work for local authorities in the planning context often requires consideration of issues under the Human Rights Act 1998.

-Esther regularly acts for, advises and provides training for local authorities across England and Wales in all areas of Chambers’ specialism.
+Esther regularly acts for, advises and provides training for local authorities across England and Wales in all areas of Chambers’ specialisms.
 Recent work includes representing local authorities in relation to judicial review challenges to planning decisions relating to enforcement and s.70C of the Town and Country Planning Act and advising local authorities on issues ranging from Ombudsman investigations to the extinguishment of historic rights of way.

-- City Law School, Bar Professional Training Course (Outstanding) (2015-2016)
+- City Law School, London, Bar Professional Training Course (Outstanding) (2015-2016)

 - Merton College, University of Oxford, MA in Jurisprudence with European Legal Studies (German Law) (2.i) (2008-2012)